takahashi-akari/PrivateMessenger-Client/README.md

-# PrivateMessengerClient
+# PrivateMessenger-Client
-PrivateMessengerClient with Kafka
+PrivateMessenger-Client with Kafka